 10. Gainsight PX

-Gainsight PX is a powerful digital adoption platform perfect for big products that want in-depth analysis.
+Gainsight PX is a powerful DAP, perfect for big products that want in-depth analysis.
 It provides PMs with a single place to build flows and analyze how those flows impact overall product adoption.

 If you’ve tried other products and found you needed more data and analytics customization, this might be the best bet for you.
 Gainsight PX combines product adoption analytics and customer experience metrics to give you a complete picture of the efficacy of your flows and the health of your clients.